eclipse/repairnator/doc/scripts.md

-# Scripts to run repairnator
+# Scripts to run Repairnator

 **About repairnator.cfg**: All the scripts are using configuration given in `repairnator.cfg`.